drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 `fprocess="convert - -resize 50% fd:1"`

-We just need an image with 'imagegick' pkg installed.
+We just need an image with 'imagemagick' pkg installed.
 Then I will add the 'watchdog'.

 ```bash
 mkdir imagemagick && cd imagemagick